House of the Dragon writer explains controversial episode 9 ending

-‘It’s not her war’: House of the Dragon writer explains controversial episode 9 ending
+‘It’s not her war’: House of the Dragon writer explains episode 9 ending amid viewer frustration

 The team behind House of the Dragon have explained the final scene in episode nine, amid viewer frustration that it was something of an anti-climax.